At-home rust-busting with no pits or errors

 By Jim McGowan & Kelvin Dodd

 It’s very quiet, works day and night, and eventually turns your valuable parts into flaky, brown powder.
 They say that rust never sleeps (unlike some of our restoration projects), and this demon is the enemy of almost all metals on the planet.
 But it can be prevented and controlled.
 Inspecting the undercarriage, engine compartment, trunk, and other known areas of your vehicle for rust spots is a great proactive means of detection.
 Also, using Moss Motors’ extensive line of original-color paint products to touch up bare metal spots will prevent rust from forming.
 Remember the old adage, “The best defense is a carefully planned offense!”
+If you need metal clad parts for your restoration project, you may order them from a local metal distributor or a Conventional Metal Stamping company.

 Even though we might not drive our cars during the winter months or in the rain, rust somehow finds them nonetheless.
 Once discovered, rust must be dealt with immediately, or you’ll have to face the consequences.
 Many “de-rusting” products on the market can be brushed on, sprayed on, blasted on, and more, but some can be caustic, distort the surface of the metal, or only seal the rust beneath the product.
 Plus, many times these products are harmful to the environment and you.